-910.4.1 In a DUS trial, a cross-pollinated candidate variety was compared against 4 similar varieties of common knowledge with the variance data on plant height measurements presented in Table 2.
-For each variety, 60 samples were taken for plant height measurement:
+910.4.1^{hhhh} In a DUS trial, a cross-pollinated candidate variety is grown together with a number of varieties representing the required level of uniformity for all relevant characteristics.
+In order to illustrate the calculation of the relative variance, an example with 4 comparable varieties is given. was compared against 4 similar varieties of common knowledge with the.
+The variance data on plant height measurements for the five varieties are presented in Table 2.
+For each variety, 60 plants samples were measured taken for plant height measurement:

-Table 2: variances of candidate and reference comparable uuu varieties for plant height data
+Table 2: variances of candidate and reference comparable www varieties for plant height data

-Candidate Reference Reference Reference Reference Comparable uuu Comparable uuu Comparable uuu Comparable uuu variety 1 variety 2 variety 3 variety 4 5.6 7.8 4.5 3.2 5.8
+Candidate Reference Reference Reference Reference Comparable www Comparable www Comparable www Comparable www variety 1 variety 2 variety 3 variety 4 5.6 7.8 4.5 3.2 5.8